Welcome to Grenadier Island Country Club

 Membership

-In terms of membership, GICC's Board of Directors has limited the number of regular members to 145, with 20 social, meaning we are not overcrowded, and tee times, though advisable, are seldom required..
+GICC's Board of Directors has limited the number of regular members to 160 and 21 social members.
+Tee times, though advisable, are seldom required.

-If you are interested in becoming a member, download our application form from the Members menu.
-You will require the sponsorship of two current members who have been so for five years.
+If you are interested in becoming a member, download our Members Application from the Members menu.
+You will require the sponsorship of two current members who have been so for five years or more, and you need to be interviewed by the Membership Commiteee.

 Getting There